materialsvirtuallab/nano266/labs/README.md

 2. You can download VirtualBox (https://www.virtualbox.org/), and a pre-configured Ubuntu virtual machine at this [link](https://s3.amazonaws.com/mavrl-web/nano266.ova).
    Note that it is a hefty 3 Gb download, so you will want to download this on a fast connection.
-After installing VirtualBox, do File->Import Appliance and then select the downloaded `nano266.ova` file.
+After launching VirtualBox, do File->Import Appliance and then select the downloaded `nano266.ova` file.
 You can then start the virtual machine.
+You should be able to login to the virtual machine without a password.
+If one is ever needed, it is simply "nano266fun".
+Start a terminal by clicking on the icon on the left.
+By typing `ls`, you should see that a nano266 directory is already cloned for you.
+Simply `cd nano266` and you are ready to begin to do the labs.
-3. You can download the source code for QuantumEspresso or NWChem and install it yourself. *Attempt this only if you have a fairly good familiarity with compiling things on Unix-based OSes, or are willing to spend the time to figure it out!*
+3. You can download the source code for QuantumEspresso or NWChem and install it yourself. *Attempt this only if you have a fairly good familiarity with compiling things on Unix-based OSes, or are willing to spend the time to figure it out!* If you foresee you will be working on such calculations extensively in future, it is generally useful for you to learn how to do this.
+Start with the QuantumEspresso code as it is more straightforward to compile.

 In general, it is not recommended that you run on a native Windows OS for these labs.
 Most first principles codes are designed to run primarily on